Harry Earnshaw (cyclist)

-Harold Earnshaw, Harry "Shake" Earnshaw, (24 September 1915 – 16 May 1985) was an English racing cyclist from Yorkshire.
+Harold "Shake" Earnshaw (24 September 1915 – 16 May 1985) was an English racing cyclist from Yorkshire.
 In 1938 he was acclaimed as the British Best All-Rounder when his three best event performances were aggregated into 399 miles at 22.627 mph.

-His achievements were celebrated in 1939 when Cycling Weekly awarded him his own page in the Golden Book of Cycling, which is now held in 'The Pedal Club' archive.
+His achievements were celebrated in 1939 when Cycling Weekly awarded him his own page in the Golden Book of Cycling, which is now held in The Pedal Club archive.

 Personal life

 Harry Earnshaw lived in Royston, South Yorkshire and was a natural athlete and cyclist.
-He worked as a coal-miner from school-leaving age (c.
-1930) until 1938.
+He worked as a coal miner from school-leaving age (1930) until 1938.

-Harry was given the nickname "Shake" by a visiting uncle.
-Who after reading a popular magazine called "Fragments", within its pages were a series of cartoons featuring a sergeant-major glaring at a new recruit shouting "Before you come on parade tomorrow, Shakespeare get your hair cut."

-Turning to the young Harry, who had a good thick crop of dark hair, he said "Shakespeare, get your hair cut".
-This was adopted as his nickname and over the years, Shakespeare was shortened to "Shake" a name that stayed with him all his life.
+Earnshaw was given the nickname "Shake" by an uncle who saw a cartoon showing a sergeant-major shouting at a new recruit: "Before you come on parade tomorrow, Shakespeare get your hair cut."
+Turning to the young Harry, who had a thick crop of dark hair, the uncle repeated "Shakespeare, get your hair cut".
+This was adopted as his nickname; Shakespeare was shortened to "Shake", a nickname that stayed with him all his life.

 Career

 Earnshaw started road racing in 1935 when he was 18 years old, winning his first event, 25-miles in 1 hour 18 minutes despite several delays, a fall and mechanical damage.
 He was renowned as a tough, resilient, uncomplaining rider, coping with mechanical and physical set-backs.

-In 1936 the 'Monckton Cycling Club', sponsored by Carlton Cycles* of Worksop, won the team section of the British Best All-Rounder and Earnshaw was fifth in the individual listing.
+In 1936 the Monckton Cycling Club, sponsored by Carlton Cycles of Worksop, won the team section of the British Best All-Rounder and Earnshaw was fifth in the individual listing.